GecataGoranov/Piano_Generation_with_GUI/README.md

   - **Generator**: 100-dimensional input -> 2 LSTM layers with a hidden size of 350 -> linear layer to 4-dimensional representation
   - **Discriminator**: 2 bidirectional LSTM layers with a hidden size of 350 -> linear output
   - **Status**: Training script implemented, but unresolved errors prevented training

+## **Results**

+### **Objective Measures**

+Measured against test set on:
+  - **Pitch diversity**
+  - **Rhythmic consistency**
+  - **Note density**

+The *DistilGPT-2* model achieved the highest overall scores.
+The Many-to-One GRU/LSTM models performed competitively on rhythmic entropy and note density, respectively.

+### **Subjective Evaluation**

+Listening tests revealed, that the *DistilGPT-2* model produced the most coherent samples, while the RNN-based models exhibited random pauses and noise bursts.
+Every user can evaluate the models for themselves by using the GUI application, containing the models.

+## **Future Work**
+Here are some of the ideas to work on in the future:
+  - Integrate *attention mechanisms* into the encoder-decoder framework
+  - Resolve and extend *GAN* training
+  - Explore *larger transformer* variants

+## **6. References**
+1. Curtis Hawthorne, Andriy Stasyuk, Adam Roberts, Ian Simon, Cheng-Zhi Anna Huang, Sander Dieleman, Erich Elsen, Jesse Engel, and Douglas Eck. *"Enabling Factorized Piano Music Modeling and Generation with the MAESTRO Dataset."*
+  In International Conference on Learning Representations, 2019.

+2. Olof Morgen. *"C-RNN-GAN: Continuous recurrent neural networks with adversarial training"*

+3. Yu-Siang Huang, Yi-Hsuan Yang. *"Pop Music Transformer: Beat-based Modeling and Generation of Expressive Pop Piano Compositions"*

+4. Sanh, Victor and Debut, Lysandre and Chaumond, Julien and Wolf, Thomas. *"DistilBERT, a distilled version of BERT: smaller, faster, cheaper and lighter"*